-David Harder, co-CEO of ATMA, said: “We’re thrilled to have Dr. Bains join the ATMA team at such a significant moment in time.
+Vu Tran, co-CEO of ATMA, said: “We’re thrilled to have Dr. Bains join the ATMA team at such a significant moment in time.
 Not only is Dr. Bains respected and accomplished in the field of psychiatry, but he also has the tremendous compassion and belief in psychedelic medicine necessary to allow ATMA to deliver services with world-class medical expertise and guidance.”

 Dr. Bains has been a practicing psychiatrist and psychotherapist for 15 years and has focused his career on offering patients innovative and wholistic ways of improving their mental health.